 Read the Prof. Burmeister and Dietrich Werner’s paper on this subject from 2007 here: https://www.researchgate.net/publication/228362487_An_Overview_of_the_History_and_Economic_Geology_of_the_Natural_Cement_Industry_at_Rosendale_Ulster_County_New_York

-This talk will be presented live over Zoom and recorded.
-You should also be able to call in if you are without access to Zoom.
+This talk was presented live over Zoom and recorded.
+At some point you should be able to visit this page to see the recording.